vikramaH/links/gmsh_getdp_elmer_paraview_etc.md

 17) Coordinate transformation ===> scaling, rotaion, Coordinate transformations from Cartesian to cylindrical etc.

 18) Mesh multiplication  ===> Mesh multiplication is the process where each mesh edge is split into two resulting to an increased number of elements.

+19) 5 ways to run Elmer
+      1. Compile from source code
+      2. Install ready pre-compiled package (Linux, Windows)
+      3. Run virtual appliance in virtual machine
+      4. Run inside a pre-defined container (Docker)
+      5. Run remotely on system with Elmer installation